Happy trails to Dr. Suma Peddi, who has successfully defended her dissertation!

 Welcome to Kyle Hess and Will Krueger, who have joined the group for the summer as NSF REU students!

 Happy trails to Dr. Kate Bradford, who has successfully defended her dissertation and is moving on to bigger and better things!

 A new paper has just come out in Chem.
 Commun.!
 This work is a collaboration with the Konkolewicz group.
 Andrew, Obed (from the Konkolewicz group), Govinda, Viraj, and Kate show that using ortho-phenylenes as crosslinkers in polymer networks gives unusual mechanical properties, namely enhanced energy dissipation, because of the (un)winding of their folding.

-Welcome to undergraduates Hunter Martin and Maddy Gerken who have joined the group!
+Welcome to Will Salvia and Jackson Gunn, who have joined the group as undergraduate researchers!

 Happy trails to Andrew Miller, who has successfully defended his M.S. thesis!